nf-core/chipseq/docs/usage.md

 * `--three_prime_clip_r2 <NUMBER>`
   * Instructs Trim Galore to re move bp from the 3' end of read 2 _AFTER_ adapter/quality trimming has been performed.

-### `--notrim`
+### `--skipTrimming`
-Specifying `--notrim` will skip the adapter trimming step.
+Skip the adapter trimming step.
 Use this if your input FastQ files have already been trimmed outside of the workflow or if you're very confident that there is no adapter contamination in your data.

 ### `--saveTrimmed`
 By default, trimmed FastQ files will not be saved to the results directory.
 Specify this flag (or set to true in your config file) to copy these files to the results directory when complete.

+## Alignments

+### `--keepDups`
+Duplicate reads are not filtered from alignments.

+### `--keepMultiMap`
+Reads mapping to multiple locations in the genome are not filtered from alignments.

+### `--saveAlignedIntermediates`
+By default, intermediate BAM files will not be saved.
+The final BAM files created after the appropriate filtering step are always saved to limit storage usage.
+Set to true to also save other intermediate BAM files.

 ## Job resources
 ### Automatic resubmission